StAwN74/ckSurf-1.18kd-Release/README.md

   - Weapons, bots and respawn management reviewed to avoid errors & map crashs
   - Hooks/events updated and plugin supports any kind of map
   - Timer handles and client indexes fixed

+  Install:
+  1- copy cfg/server_example.cfg content to your server.cfg
+  2- create a database entry in addons/sourcemod/configs/databases.cfg like so:
+  "Databases"
+  {
+  (...)
+	  "cksurf"
+	  {
+		  "driver"			"sqlite"
+		  "database"			"cksurf-local"
+		  //"user"			"root"
+		  //"pass"			""
+	  }
+  (...)
+  }
+  3- Start the server.
+Using -tickrate 102.4 parameter in command start line of a surf csgo server is recommended to avoid ramp glitch.
+     Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162
 #